Yuri Lowell: Reception

 Yuri has been well received by the gaming audience and publications for video games.
 GamesRadar listed him as the thirty-sixth best character from his generation praising his unusual traits rarely seen in other Tales protagonists.
 Similarly, Eliot Gay from Japanator said Yuri "was also something of a revelation.
 At 21, he was one of the older Tales main characters and far more mature than most JRPG fans are probably used to."
 In a Famitsu poll from 2010, he was voted seventh best video game character.
 In a Dengeki poll, he was voted fourth as a character readers wanted to befriend.
 Ever since his debut, Yuri has also been voted as the most popular Tales character in official polls, reaching the same spot three times.
 In another poll, Estelle and he were voted as the fifth best duo within the series.
 In addition, Yuri and Flynn ranked first in the "Best/Ideal Partners" poll 3 years in a row.

 According to RPGamer, "Yuri is a compelling protagonist and even something of an anti-hero."
 Jared Prewitt from the same site commented that Yuri "breaks the mold of previous Tales games by being more in control with his destiny and willing to eliminate the foes that are a threat to society."
 In a Tales of Graces review, the reviewer commented "There are prevailing opinions that the story doesn't quite match up to that of Tales of Vesperias, possibility heavily influenced by the absence of Yuri Lowell."
 GameTrailers commented on how Yuri's actions later on in the game "will test the threshold of some player's morals."
-1UP.com's Andrew Fitch credited Yuri for most of the plot's enjoyment calling him "badass, charismatic ex-knight."
+1UP.coms Andrew Fitch credited Yuri for most of the plot's enjoyment calling him "badass, charismatic ex-knight."
 They also compared him with Luke fon Fabre from Tales of the Abyss, finding Yuri more relatable and relevant than him, also adding that Yuri was "the embodiment of that vigilante spirit."